socialvibe/truex-android-integrations/README.md

 Documentation and reference apps for true[X]'s Android / Fire TV-based integration library.
 It is a common library that works across Android mobile, Androiv TV, and Fire TV platforms.

-The current version of the integration documentation can be found here: [TruexAdRenderer-Android Documentation](DOCS.md).
+The current version of the integration API documentation can be found here: [TruexAdRenderer-Android Documentation](DOCS.md).
+It outlines how to use the TruexAdRenderer.
+Included within the documentation is a description of the public API for the TruexAdRenderer as well as a description of the event flow.

 ## Getting Started